 The POWs heard explosions on January 11, 1943, as Japanese dive bombers attacked a target about 30 kilometers from the camp.
 Several of the explosions were extremely loud.
 The POWs later heard scuttlebutt that 102 Filipino men, women, and children had been killed during the attack.
 Two days later, they heard another rumor that half of the barrio of Cabanatuan where the warehouses were located had been burned by the guerrillas.

-By February 1943, the better food provided by the Japanese, the food received in Red Cross boxes, and the use of box latrines helped the death rate dropped.
+By February 1943, the better food provided by the Japanese, the food received in Red Cross boxes, and the use of box latrines helped the death rate drop.
 The first recorded deaths for the month took place on the 13th when three men died.
 In March, the POWs were receiving fresh tomatoes, onions, and native greens instead of mongo beans.
 But, by August 1943, the food rations had shrunk and the Red Cross food was almost gone.
+Another POW was shot in March 1943, after he had tried to escape.
+Once again, the man was forced to dig his own grave.

 Medical records show that he was readmitted to the hospital on April 3, 1943, but no medical reason or discharge date is given.
 It was also during this time that his name appeared on a list – released by the War Department – of men known to be held as Prisoners of War by the Japanese.
 His family had been notified weeks earlier.